 How Your Apple Tree Grows and Produces Fruit

 I think it’s safe to say that very few people like thinning their vegetable gardens or pruning their fruit trees.
-It seems counterintuitive to remove a plant or part of a plant that is growing well, but when done correctly, proper pruning of fruit trees leads to better fruit production.
-So let’s talk a bit more in-depth about how to prune, why you need to prune, and tips for effective pruning.
+It seems counterintuitive to remove a plant or part of a plant that is growing well, but when done correctly, a properly pruned apple tree produces better fruit.

 It’s important to keep your tools sharp and clean when you are pruning fruit trees or any tree for that matter.
 Sharp tools result in cuts that quickly go through branches or stems without leaving a jagged, rough edge where the cut is made.